 It is estimated that insomnia symptoms are prevalent in approximately one-fifth of the general adult population.
-A random sample of Thai population over 60 years of age found that the prevalence of insomnia in the population was 46.3
+A random sample of Thai population over 60 years of age found that the prevalence of insomnia in the population was 46.3 percent.
+Several studies show that chronic insomnia has a negative impact on daytime function and quality of life, and insomnia with objective short

-Development of the Thai Version of the Athens Insomnia Scale (AIS-Thai)
+Development of the Thailand Version of the Athens Insomnia Scale (AIS-Thai)